+Chapter

+1

+Basic Math in Microsoft Excel

+In this chapter, we will learn the following to World Class standards:

+- The Excel Layout

+- ■ The Ribbon in Excel

+- Adding in Excel

+- Subtracting in Excel

+- Multiplying in Excel

+- Dividing in Excel

+- Naming the Worksheet

+- Saving the File in Excel

-The Excel Layout Microsoft Excel is an application in the Office Suite, which individuals use to do math and organize data.
+The Excel Layout

+Microsoft Excel is an application in the Office Suite, which individuals use to do math and organize data.
 The most common mathematics done in a spreadsheet is adding, then subtracting, multiplication and division, so anyone learning to utilize the software should understand the basics first.
 Another feature common in the application is the document's divisions of columns and rows that allow us to arrange information in logical fashion easily.
 The program also comes with a multitude of functions that help us to reduce the amount of work in handling data.
 With practice, most people discover they really enjoy working with spreadsheets.

-Figure 1.1 - The Excel Spreadsheets The most identifiable feature of a spreadsheet is the lettered columns {A, B, C, D ....} and the numbered rows {1, 2, 3, 4 ....}.
+Figure 1.1 - The Excel Spreadsheet The most identifiable feature of a spreadsheet is the lettered columns {A, B, C, D} and the numbered rows {1, 2, 3, 4}.
 Each cell has a name that is made using the column letter and the row number.
 As we can observe in Figure 1.1, the first cell is named A1.
-Toolbars in Excel There are 20 toolbars in Excel 2003.
-However, we will only use the Standard, Formatting and Borders toolbars in our exercises.
-Computer users can include additional toolbars such as Formula Auditing or WordArt as they see fit.
+The Ribbon in Excel The ribbon in Microsoft Excel 2007 has replaced all of the toolbars.
+Although there were numerous toolbars in the older versions of Microsoft Excel, the ribbon has placed all of the toolbars in one, easy to access space.
+We will mainly be using the ribbon for formatting and adding borders in our Excel exercises.

-Figure 1.2 - The Excel Standard, Formatting and Borders Toolbars There are may similarities to the tools we know in Microsoft Word to those we will learn in Microsoft Excel.
-The tool that is different from ones used in Microsoft Word on the Standard toolbar is the AutoSum tool.
-The Currency (\$) tool and the Fill (paint bucket) button on the Formatting toolbar are different from the formatting tools in word processing.
+Figure 1.2 - Ribbon in Excel There are many similarities to the tools we know in Microsoft Word to those we will learn in Microsoft Excel.
+The tool that is different from ones used in Microsoft is the AutoSum tool.
+Also, the Currency (\$) tool and the Fill (paint bucket) buttons are different from the formatting tools in word processing.
 We will utilize these two tools in our second exercise.
-Adding with Excel Adding is the most common mathematical function we do in a spreadsheet.
+Adding in Excel Adding is the most common mathematical function we do in a spreadsheet.
 To add two numbers, we will type 17 in cell A1 and then input 23 in cell B1.
 In cell C1, we will start with an equal sign, then with our mouse, click on cell A1, press the plus sign (+) on the keypad and then with the mouse, click on cell B1.
 In the formula bar, we see "=A1+B1".

-Figure 1.3 - Adding in Excel Press the Enter key on the keyboard and 40 appears in the cell as shown in figure 1.4.
-Adjust the number 23 in cell B1 to 31 as shown in figure 1.5 and the answer in cell C1 changes to 48.
-This is an vital feature in a spreadsheet.
+Figure 1.3 - Adding in Excel Press the Enter key on the keyboard and 40 appears in the cell as shown in Figure 1.4.
+Adjust the number 23 in cell B1 to 31 as shown in Figure 1.5 and the answer in cell C1 changes to 48.
+This is a vital feature in a spreadsheet.